learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 Great!

-Now let's take a look at how we can

-Examine the gist of this code, but don't worry if you don't understand all the ins and out of the keras preprocessing method `ImageDataGenerator`.
+Now let's take a look at how we can examine the gist of this code, but don't worry if you don't understand all the ins and out of the keras preprocessing method `ImageDataGenerator`.
 We'll explain in more detail when working with convolutional neural networks.
 The import piece to note here is the drastic image downgrade that we're doing here.
 The raw images would contain far more information but this would also be costly in time and hardware resources.

 ```python